Toyota Tundra: 1794 Edition

-For the 2014 model year, Toyota introduced the 1794 Edition Tundra, designed as a top-tier luxury model to compete with the Chevrolet Silverado High Country, GMC Denali, Ford King Ranch, and Ram Laramie Longhorn.
+For the 2014 model year, Toyota introduced the 1794 Edition Tundra, designed as a top-tier luxury model to compete with the Chevrolet Silverado High Country, GMC Sierra Denali, Ford F-150 King Ranch, and Ram Laramie Longhorn.
 The Toyota Tundra plant sits on land that Toyota purchased from the oldest working cattle ranch in Texas.
 The 1794 refers to the year that this ranch was established by Spanish colonist Juan Ignacio de Casanova.
 The 1794 Edition is a Western-themed package which includes Lexus-grade saddle brown leather interior, heated/ventilated/powered front seats, wood-trimmed steering wheel and dash, power sunroof, blind-spot monitoring, an Entune Premium JBL sound system with a navigation system, unique 20" Alloy wheels and 1794 Badging.
 The seats on the 1794 are finished in leather and a suede-like material and features contrasting stitching.
 The dash and door panels also have leather-trimmed surfaces along with wood accents.